Wales One World Film Festival: Description

+Until 2023, the Director of WOW was the Founder of the festival, David Gillam, who was also inaugural director of Borderlines Film Festival from 2003 to 2013.
+In 2023, David Gillam stepped down and joined the WOW Board and Annita Nitsaidou, formerly the Marketing Officer and one of WOW's Programmers, took over as Festival Director.

 The Abertoir festival, Iris LGBT+, and Native Spirit Festival are partner festivals of WOW.
 A selection of short films made by Welsh emerging filmmakers, under the banner of Ffilm Ifanc, are premiered in a section called Made in Wales.

 Climate Stories

 The Bangladesh Cymru Climate Stories film project is a collaborative project between Dhaka DocLab in Bangladesh, and Wales One World Film Festival, focused on making films about climate change.
 The British Council is funding the project to the tune of £74,995.
 Four short films "on the theme of women building sustainability and resilience in response to climate change issues" will be selected from entries by filmmakers aged 18–35, two each from Bangladesh and Wales.
 The winning entries will be shown at the 2023 WOW Film Festival.